TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 sandboxName : { sandboxConfigObject }
 ```

-Inside the `sandboxConfigObject`, there are four properties you can configure:
+Inside the `sandboxConfigObject`, there are three properties you can configure:

-#### 'accounts'

-A list of accounts and balances to provision at startup of the Flextesa image and a default value.
-Accounts are added as key/value pairs following the pattern `accountName : { initialBalance: '3_000_000_000'}`

 #### 'label'
 An arbitrary string used to describe a particular configuration